About Tattoos & Their Aftercare

 • Soak it (pools, hot tubs, baths, lakes/ocean) until healed.

-First 24 Hours: Your Barrier Option
+First 24 Hours: Using a Barrier

-Option A: Second Skin
+Second Skin

 Second skin creates a protected healing environment while your tattoo is most vulnerable.
 It’s designed to hold in the body’s natural healing fluids (plasma) while protecting the tattoo from outside bacteria and friction.